 - Grants, Scholarships, and Awards are provided for support of graduate or undergraduate research assistants to help carry out the proposed research.
 Stipends are taxable and must be filed as a source of income for the tax year in which the funds were received.

 - Indirect Costs (IDC) or Facilities and Administrative (F&A) Cost appears as a single separate item in the budget.
 This item is not university profit; rather, it represents the total costs to the University in support of the project which cannot be directly attributed to a project activity.
 This can include a portion of the University’s overall administrative costs such as purchasing and procurement, personnel, payroll, buildings, equipment, maintenance, office space, utilities, and research administration.
 The IDC rates at Kentucky State University are approved by the U.S. Department of Health and Human Services, Division of Cost Allocation.
-Please see full rate agreement in the Appendix and on the OSP website in the Information section.
-Any deviation from the Approved IDC rates must be approved by the Director for the Office of Research, Grants, and Sponsored Programs.
+Please see full rate agreement in the Appendix and on the ORSP website in the Information section.
+Any deviation from the IDC rates must be approved by the Deputy Provost for the Office of Research and Sponsored Programs.